 Prior to the current quarter Mawson's focussed on: (i) compilation of historical exploration data and subsequent GIS integration and; (ii) reprocessing of public domain geophysical data.
-During the period Mawson flew 100 metres spaced airborne magnetics and a 1km X 1km ground-based gravity over its entire Mount Isa SE holding.
+During the period Mawson flew 100 metres spaced airborne magnetics and a 1 km by 1 km ground-based gravity over its entire Mount Isa SE holding.
 This was funded in part by an AUD \$100,000 grant to be received from the Qld Government Collaborative Exploration Initiative, which backs private investment in under-explored parts of north-west Queensland by co-funding particularly innovative projects.
-Receipt of the grant is subject to Mawson submitting a final report before September 9, 2019.

 Mawson's Mount Isa SE project represents an example of the changing industry paradigm to explore deeper under cover.
-The completed detailed magnetic and gravity surveys are considered a vital steps in derisking the project to generate drill targets.
+The completed detailed magnetic and gravity surveys are considered vital steps in derisking the project to generate drill targets.
 The attractiveness of the Mount Isa SE project is underpinned by three key factors: